rvflash/jQuery-Display/README.md

         latency : 1000,
     });

-As you seene, the DOM element has been passed as first parameter on each method.
+As you seen, the DOM element has been passed as first parameter on each method.